Unlocking the Divine: Krishna Janmashtami Celebrations and Traditions

 2. Cleaning and Decorating Homes and Temples:

 In the days leading up to Janmashtami, homes and temples undergo a thorough cleaning and decoration.
-This practice symbolizes the removal of impurities from one's surroundings and the preparation of a welcoming environment for the divine.
+This practice symbolizes the removal of impurities from one's surroundings and preparing a welcoming environment for the divine.
 Altars and temples are adorned with vibrant flowers, garlands, and intricate rangoli (decorative floor designs) to create an atmosphere of festive splendor.

 3. Recitation of Sacred Texts and Bhajans: